How to move data between local and workspace storage

 3.Click the clipboard icon (to the right of the bucket name) to copy the bucket path.

-4. Add gs:// to the front of the clipboard content to use in the gsutil command.
+4. Add gs:// to the front of the clipboard content to use in the gcloud storage command.

 Example code